Save yourself many thousands of dollars and learn how to paint your own moldings.

-Not that those other sources are wrong (maybe the hamster), it’s just that we all have our own techniques.
+Not that those other sources are wrong, it’s just that we all have our own techniques.
 But I love the results I get when I paint moldings using the steps I’ve developed over twenty years of painting these kinds of moldings.

-So if you like the paint finish you see on our moldings, then this is where you’ll learn the basic sequence I always follow when painting them.
+So if you like the paint finish you see on my moldings, then this is where you’ll learn the basic sequence I always follow when painting them.

 This is one of those pages I’ll be adding to on a regular basis.
 Subscribe to our RSS feed or by email to stay updated.